• Skip to primary navigation

-Cherry Tomatoes Basil Pasta Recipe
+Cherry Tomato Basil Pasta Recipe

 This savory Cherry Tomato Basil Pasta dish is brimming with desire and screams of summer.
 Fresh Genoese basil, rustically torn or sliced, combined with sun gold and cherry tomatoes, for a sauce that bursts with flavor.
 It’s garlicky, zesty, easy to make and gorgeously topped with purple basil leaves for garnish.